UpCloudLtd/uks-instructions/backup/README.md

 ## Deploy Velero

 You can run the installation script `terraform/velero-install.sh` as-is, or you can run the individual commands yourself if you want to see more details on what the installation involves.
-First it will install Velero components to the UpCloud Kubernetes Service cluster, and then it adds the necessary plugin for CSI.
-Lastly, the volumesnapshotclass needs to be labeled with a Velero tag to make Velero aware of the feature.
+First the script will install Velero components to the UpCloud Kubernetes Service cluster, and then it adds the necessary CSI plugin to Velero.
+Lastly, the volumesnapshotclass needs to be labeled with a Velero tag to make Velero aware of the CSI snapshot feature.

 Kick off the installation script: